ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-chat-app-using-onnxruntime/4-run-benchmark-on-android.md

 ./phi3 cpu-int4-rtn-block-32-acc-level-4
 ```

-This will allow the runner program to load the model, and then it will prompt you to input the text prompt to be given to the model.
-After inputting, the text output by the model will be displayed sequentially, and upon completion, the following performance metrics should be displayed.
+This will allow the runner program to load the model, and then it will prompt you to input the text prompt to the model.
+After you enter yout input prompt, the text output by the model will be displayed.
+On completion, the performance metrics similar to what is shown below should be displayed:

 ```
 Prompt length: 64, New tokens: 931, Time to first: 1.79s, Prompt tokens per second: 35.74 tps, New tokens per second: 6.34 tps
 ```

-You have successfully run a model on your Android smartphone.
+You have successfully run the Phi-3 model on your Android smartphone powered by Arm.